Loading the Elevenlabs Text to Speech AudioNative Player...

 Only Wax Hard Cheeses

 I also interviewed 3 professional cheesemakers over this past week.
-All of them were of the same opinion and experience that they regularly store the hard cheeses waxed for 2 years or more.
+All of them were of the same opinion and experience that they regularly store the hard cheeses waxed for 2 years or more (typically 5 years being the high end).
 Even the cheese aging process requires that cheese be stored at cool room temperatures—not refrigeration.

 Waxing Considerations

 • Part of the cheese wax controversy comes with the problem of using the wrong kind of wax.
-When it comes to the science of waxing your cheese, I can't say it strongly enough.
+When it comes to the science of waxing your cheese, I can’t say it strongly enough.
 The only wax you should use is cheese wax.
 Please do not use paraffin wax.
 While the cheese wax actually melts at lower temperatures than paraffin, it can ultimately (and safely) reach a higher temperature than paraffin.
 You want this in order to prevent any bacteria from growing on the outside.
 So be sure your wax is hot enough.
-Germs are killed at 180 degrees, so heat up your wax to 200 degrees so that when the temperature is dropped when you put it on the cheese, you still are applying wax that is 180 degrees or more.
-(Don’t heat the wax hotter than 210 degrees F. After heating my wax sufficiently, I turn off the heat source completely.)
+Germs are killed at 180 degrees, so heat up your wax to 225-240 degrees so that when the temperature is dropped when you put it on the cheese, you still are applying wax that is 180 degrees or more. ( After heating my wax sufficiently, I turn off the heat source completely.)

 • Cheese wax is also more pliable than paraffin.
 Whatever position you put your cheese in when you store it, gravity will come into play and readjust it a bit.
 Thus you want a wax that will move with it.
 Paraffin wax will not do that.
 Cheese wax also dries faster than paraffin, making your task less time consuming and giving less opportunity for moisture to develop during the waxing process.